-- Physical sexual harassment – This form of sexual harassment includes touching, pinching, brushing up against another person’s body, or making other physical contact of a sexual nature.
+- Physical sexual harassment – This form of sexual harassment includes touching, pinching, brushing up against another person’s body, or making other physical contacts of a sexual nature.

 - Hostile work environment – A hostile work environment is created when sexual harassment was unwelcome, based on the victim’s gender, and severe or pervasive enough that it alters the conditions of the individual’s employment and creates a work environment that is objectively and subjectively perceived as hostile or abusive so that a reasonable person would not be able to tolerate it.